john-paul-keenan/kong/README.md

  Save the file and restart Kong.
 ```
 kong stop
-docker start kong2
+docker start kong
 ```

-Making a request to `:9000/anything` will still work, however, attempting to call `:9001/` will now fail. <br />
+Making a request to `:8000/anything` will still work, however, attempting to call `:8001/` will now fail. <br />
 You should also check the Kong GUI to see an error

 ### Creating an Admin only Node
-In your kong2 node, open kong.conf in a text editor<br />
+In your kong node, open kong.conf in a text editor<br />
 `vi etc/kong/kong.conf`<br />

 We will be making 2 changes to the file.
 First, turning the admin plane back on which we turned off in the last step.
 Second, we will turn off the traffic side